-Fishing during the times of 11 am and 4 pm may be the best times during the winter.
+Fishing during the times between 11 am and 4 pm may be the best time during the winter.

 Check out my page on Fishing In The Winter – Tips On How To Stay Warm so you can enjoy cold weather fishing without freezing.